Freiberg Silbermann Organ (1735)

 Features and Screenshots

 10 channel recording was done in 96kHz/24 bit, the post processing was done using 32-bit depth.
-Hauptwerk v4.0 and higher supported for the Organ Definition Files.
-The resulting wet samples are offered in 24bit/48kHz quality, multiple releases (3-4 sets, one for a steady tone, one for a short tone one or two for a very short staccato).
+Hauptwerk version 4.1.1 and higher supported for the Organ Definition Files.
+The resulting samples are offered in 24bit/48kHz quality, multiple releases.
 Occasional multiple attack samples are used.
 The reverberation time is up to 4 seconds.
 The steady sound of the pipes has about 6-8 seconds for the flue pipes, up to 12 seconds for reeds and mixtures.
 There are multiple loops in the sample (normally 3 sometimes up to 5).
 Random pipe detuning applied.
 Two tremulants (Tremulante, Schwebung) modelled at different rates.
-The sample set is encrypted so that the original wave files are not user-editable outside Hauptwerk.
-The sample set can be used only in conjunction with Hauptwerk software, in the version 3.30 and higher.
-Nevertheless, all the voicing functions within Hauptwerk remain funcional.
+Dual channel tremulant model proprietary to Sonus Paradisi used for higher fidelity of the tremulant model.
+The sample set is encrypted, dongle update required, no use outside Hauptwerk possible.

 The original compass of the manuals is 4 octaves without the lowest C# (this tone was added virtually in our model).
 The original pedal compass is 2 octaves without the lowest C# (also added virtually).
-In the virtual model, we extended the compass of the manuals to 4.5 octaves (up to f) and also the pedal compass was extended to 2.5 octaves (up to f)
+In the virtual model, we extended the compass of the manuals to 4.5 octaves (up to f) and also the pedal compass was extended to 2.5 octaves (up to f).
+New in version 2.5: the extended compass works also with the Original Organ Temperament.

-The sample set is presented in 2 different versions:
+The sample set is presented in 2 different variants:

 Rank Audio Output routing